Andreikos/simple-html-project/README.md

-# simple-html-project
+# Simple HTML Project

-My simple HTML Project
+This is my first simple HTML project tracked by git.